- Rieke, F., D. Warland, R. de Ruyter van Steveninck, and W. Bialek. (1997) Spikes: Exploring the neural code. MIT Press.

 The main strength of this book is that it is a collection of now classic papers in many of the areas of computational neuroscience.
 Thus, it provides good background reading for a number of subjects still central to the discipline.
 The main weakness, from our point of view, is the lack of articles on theoretical analysis of systems level networks.

-6. The handbook of brain theory and
+6. The handbook of brain theory and neural networks

 This collection of well over 200 articles is a massive tome that provides unmatched coverage of connectionism, computational neuroscience, and artificial intelligence.
 It is something like an encyclopedia of brain theory.
 Many articles are written at an introductory level to familiarize the reader with the relevant issues, and recent insights in the particular field.
 Because the focus is on brain theory, most articles do not address the relevant neurobiology in any detail.
 That being said, there are brief introductions to neuroanatomy, single cell modeling, neural development, and plasticity.
 However, even these sections are more focused on analysis and simulation, than on facts about the brain.